Businesses and Sales/Use Taxes

 If you have an out-of-state business making sales through the Internet to customers in Idaho, but aren't "doing business" in Idaho, you don't need to collect Idaho sales tax; your customers will be responsible for paying the required Idaho use tax directly to the state of Idaho.
 (However, if you're a wine direct shipper, special rules apply.)

-Fees charged for the right to use tangible personal propety or other facilities for recreation in Idaho are subject to sales tax.
+Fees charged for the right to use tangible personal property or other facilities for recreation in Idaho are subject to sales tax.
 Examples are lift tickets (including season ski passes), greens fees, fees for bowling, health club membership fees, and admissions to amusement parks, water parks, theaters, and movies.
-For more examples, see our Brochure #17, Recreation and Admissions.